astuder/dAISy/Firmware/readme.md

 	*dAISy USB v4.0x* followed by hardware information, e.g. *dAISy USB 3 (5503)*

+If you bricked dAISy in the process of upgrading it, you can try to revive it following the instructions on [this page](./unbrick-daisy.md).

 Please let me know if you run into any problems.
 Also don't hesitate to contact me if this all sounds too complicated, and you don't have a resident geek to ask for help.